A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 HSA funds can be kept in basic interest-bearing accounts – similar to a regular savings account at a bank or credit union – or, if you choose an HSA custodian that offers it, you can invest your HSA funds in stocks, bonds, or mutual funds.

 There’s no single right answer in terms of what you should do with the money in your HSA before you need to use it.
-If you’re planning to withdraw all or most of your contributions each year to fund ongoing medical expenses, an FDIC-insured institution might be the best choice.
+If you plan to withdraw all or most of your contributions each year to fund ongoing medical expenses, an FDIC-insured institution might be the best choice.
 The account will likely only generate small amounts of interest, but it will also be protected from losses.

-If you have an HSA through your employer, you might be limited to using the HSA custodian that your employer has selected, at least as far as your employer’s contributions go.
+If you have an HSA through your employer, you might be limited to using the HSA custodian your employer has selected, at least as far as your employer’s contributions go.
 And HSA contributions made via payroll deduction are typically free of income tax and payroll tax.
 You can’t avoid payroll taxes if you make your own HSA contributions outside of your employer’s payroll.

 But you’re free to establish a separate HSA on your own, and transfer money out of the HSA your employer selected, and into the one you picked yourself.
 The IRS considers this a transfer, instead of a rollover, so there are no limits on how often you can do this.